stesla/blog/_posts/2008-03-31-dont-mandate-velocity.markdown

 I particularly liked one of the author's comments in the comment thread:

-> Velocity is a measurement that comes out of development, not an input that goes into it.
+> Velocity is a measurement that comes out of development, not an input that
+>goes into it.
 >

-> \[Uncle Bob\] said . . . that when you are trying to measure something, it’s counter-productive to put pressure on it.
+> \[Uncle Bob\] said . . . that when you are trying to measure something, it's
+> counter-productive to put pressure on it.

    [1]: http://blog.objectmentor.com/articles/2008/03/05/turn-back-the-dial